Coalition of Graduate Workers Constitution and Bylaws

 Section 1 Affiliation to NEA

 - The NEA shall enter into a reciprocal contractual agreement between the NEA Local and the National Education Association as stated in NEA Constitution Article VIII; Affiliates and Special Interest Groups, and Bylaws 8-13-17.

 Section 2 Affiliation to MNEA

-- The Coalition of Graduate Workers-NEA shall affiliate with the Missouri NEA as regulated in Article VII of the Missouri NEA Bylaws.
+- The Coalition of Graduate Workers-NEA shall affiliate with the Missouri NEA as regulated in Article VIII of the Missouri NEA Constitution.